Setting Up WooCommerce Shipping Services

 Request a pickup with the shipping carrier

-Once your orders are ready for shipping, WooCommerce Shipping Services allow you to request for the carrier pickup from within your WooCommerce store.
+Once your orders are ready for shipping, WooCommerce Shipping Services allow you to request carrier pickup from within your WooCommerce store.

 Visit the Orders tab and select all the orders for which you want to request the carrier pickup.
 Now click on the Request Pickup option, as shown below.